Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 \subsection{Quantum Circuit Strategy Simulations}

-Moving from the theoretical HAH benchmark to a practical implementation, we next simulate the quantum teams using Qiskit circuits.
-This "Pure Measurement" strategy relies directly on the measurement outcomes (1024 shots per round) rather than the adaptive rules of the HAH.
+We next simulate the quantum teams using Qiskit circuits.
+This "Pure Measurement" strategy generates actions directly from circuit measurement outcomes rather than from adaptive rules.
 We analyze three simulation tiers: ideal (noise-free), standard noise models, and hardware-calibrated noise.

+A key modeling choice is how a single round samples a single joint action.
+In our model, each round corresponds to one joint measurement of the shared state, producing a single bitstring and therefore one action profile for the team.
+Accordingly, in each round we execute the circuit with \texttt{shots=1} (with \texttt{memory} enabled) and use the resulting bitstring directly to assign each agent's action via the fixed mapping $1\mapsto A$ and $0\mapsto B$.

 The 3-qubit W-state circuit was constructed using an efficient RY-CX cascade with fixed rotation angles $\theta_1 = 2\arccos(1/\sqrt{3})$ and $\theta_2 = 2\arccos(1/\sqrt{2})$, which deterministically prepares the symmetric state $|W_3\rangle = (|001\rangle + |010\rangle + |100\rangle)/\sqrt{3}$.
 This state is a specific instance of a single-excitation Dicke state, $D(3,1)$, and similar expansion preparation methods using such cascades are a subject of current research \cite{thapa2025expanding}.
 This compact realization reduces circuit depth and improves robustness.